VeryGoodOpenSource/dart_frog/extensions/vscode/CONTRIBUTING.md

-# 🦄 Contributing to Dart Frog's Visual Studio Code extension
+# 🦄 Contributing to the Dart Frog Visual Studio Code extension

 First of all, thank you for taking the time to contribute! 🎉👍 Before you do, please carefully read this guide.